tsipkens/atems/README.md

 3. Use the GUI-based slider method (the `seg_slider` function described below) to produce a largely-manual segmentation.

-This is repeated until the user has classifid all of the images that were passed to the function.
+This is repeated until the user has classified all of the images that were passed to the function.

 ### + *k*-means segmentation: seg_kmeans